 Rachel is leaving Blessing All the Birds, the blog she started with this fabulous post—a post which opened my eyes to the possibility of seriously writing about Joanna’s music and her media image and which allowed me to form wonderful friendships and correspondences with so many on tumblr.
 Rachel, in particular, has become an amazing friend and I am constantly in awe of her intellect, her heart, and her passion.
 She was gracious enough to invite me to the blog over two years now and I cannot thank her enough for the opportunity and for her continued support.

 I, Melissa (the one who usually gets this blog into trouble), am not leaving, even though I will always feel a pang of regret and disappointment that things have turned out like this.
 To to be frank and open concerning my feelings about all this, the person I am is that I have always been a polarizing figure, so continuing to write on this blog to a vocally and united hostile audience is really nothing new to me (although people hating my blog so viscerally does, of course, affect me deeply).
 There are people who love what we write on Blessing All the Birds and yet, I admit it’s becoming harder to be uplifted by them.
-I do not understand how this became so personal and I do not understand how people expect me to sever feminism from its political and philosophical context.
+I do not understand how this became so personal and I do not understand how people expect me to sever feminism from its political context.
 A rampant and inveterate criticism of the blog has actually always been that we are feminist and that “it’s just about the songs, stop boring us with your wider analysis and your politics.”
 And that, honestly, is pure, unadulterated malarky.
-Everything we do, every move our body makes is politicized.
+Everything we do, every move our bodies make is politicized.
 Literature has to be liberated from the ivory tower and exposed as political.
 When Joanna literarily sings of abortion, that is inherently politicized and that’s important.

 There are absolutely things I have said on here that I regret and am mortified by (for example, I used to sincerely think only women had uteruses, which is not at all the case), but what was said the other day does not embarrass me in the least.
-I firmly believe that no one is free from kyriarchy (an intersecting system of oppressions like racism, cissexism, sexism, heterosexism, ableism, etc) and that it deeply and complexly affects all our interpretations of everything and that it creates abortion stigma, which is something we every day have to strive to unlearn.
-I just wanted to call attention to that system and show how although we are autonomous and free to interpret a song however we want, we are constrained and that that constraint sucks and that that constraint is what I fight against every day as I think and practice feminism.
+I firmly believe that no one is free from kyriarchy (an intersecting system of oppressions like racism, cissexism, sexism, heterosexism, ableism, etc.) and that it deeply and complexly affects all our interpretations of everything and that it creates abortion stigma, which is something we every day have to strive to unlearn.
+I just wanted to call attention to that system and show how although we are autonomous and free to interpret a song however we want, we are constrained and that that constraint is so deeply saddening and dangerous and that that constraint is what I fight against every day as I think and practice feminism.
 The post was an attack on the system which frames all of us, including Joanna’s corpus.
-It is a philosophical and political question and concern that was not a personal attack in any way.
+It is a political question and concern that was not a personal attack in any way.
 But, of course, how can people not take politics personally?
 For me now, I am taking criticism of us to heart because what is said about our words is often in no way political.
 And that hurts very personally.
 No one is under any obligation to respond to us politically, but it would make me feel less sad.